scotthammel/Election_Analysis/README.md

 ## Challenges Overview
 - Relying on (1) data source
+- "for" and "if" functions

 ## Challenges Summary
 - the elections audit was performed using one data source
+- understanding where to indent using "for", then "if" fuction when coding